Streetscape Improvements

 Ninth Avenue Complete Street (www.dot.nyc.gov)

-In the fall of 2007, the New York City Department of Transportation (NYCDOT) completely redesigned Ninth Avenue in Manhattan, New York part of a “complete street” design.
-The new design incorporates an innovative and robust bicycle facility between the parking lane and sidewalk.
+In the fall of 2007, the New York City Department of Transportation (NYCDOT) completely redesigned Ninth Avenue in Manhattan, part of a “complete street” design.
+The new design incorporates an innovative bicycle lane between the parking lane and sidewalk.

 Major project elements included shortening the pedestrian crossing distance of this 70-foot-wide avenue and protecting the bicycle path from vehicular incursion, which has been an ongoing problem with traditional on-street bicycle lanes in Manhattan and which discourages cycling.
 To make the improvements quickly, the project was executed with operational measures rather than initiating a costly and time consuming capital construction project.
 The bicycle path in the project is separated from moving vehicles by an eight-foot buffer, a parking lane and from turning vehicles by discrete signal phases.
 At intersections, there are pedestrian refuge islands and turn bays where needed.
 The project uses pavement markings, signs, traffic signals and raised concrete islands to create a unique, safe and enjoyable street.